rnataoliveira/resume/readme-en.md

 ### **Sampleo**

-It is a product that aims to promote company brands, where customers can participate in campaigns and receive samples at home to perform the test and fulfill tasks that prove that the product was actually tested, allowing ordinary people to become influencers of brands in social networks.
+It is a product that aims to promote company brands, where customers can participate in campaigns and receive samples at home to perform the test and fulfill tasks that prove that the product was actually tested, allowing regular people to become influencers of brands in social networks.
 For this project we realize integrations with social networks, as well as the creation of the front-end, from basic functionalities, like all part of campaign management.

 ### **Templatator**

 This project was based on the needs of the company to manage the templates, which are the content views of the site [Minha Vida](https://minhavida.com.br/), where it is possible to add, remove, change and even duplicate a template, in addition to allowing the creation of more elaborate as well as sponsored templates.
-The realization of the same was done using technologies such as node for the construction of a user API, which allows to manage the logins with Google, besides .Net, language in which the API of templates is made and, the front- end in which I could be Lead, was built on React (ES6), based on a Redux architecture.
+We build this using technologies such as node for the construction of a user API, which allows to manage the logins with Google, besides .Net, language in which the API of templates is made and, the front- end in which I could be Lead, was built on React (ES6), based on a Redux architecture.

 ## **[Crodity](https://www.crodity.com/)**